markjaquith/wcus-faces/README.md

-# WordCamp US 2022 Face Quiz
+# WordCamp US 2022 Faces

 It has been a while since we’ve done this.
 I’m really bad at remembering names.